4icp/starshell-beta-releases/README.md

 4. Click the "Load unpacked" button.

-5. Navigate the the directory where you cloned the `starshell-beta-releases` repository and choose the `chrome` directory.
+5. Navigate to the directory where you cloned the `starshell-beta-releases` repository and choose the `chrome` directory.

 6. Make sure to enable/allow system notifications for Google Chrome Canary in your OS settings.
 This will let you receive notifications about incoming/outgoing transactions as they succeed.